| |

 One of the busiest committees plans

-the Annual Display Show competition in which $8,000 - $12,000 is
+the Annual Display Show competition in which thousands of

 in many thousands of members.
 In addition, OGCA began a related